-Earlier this year, on 28 August 2014, following a recent rift between the Reizegat and Ma'alia tribes, tribal leaders of South, East and Central Darfur met with Mr. Badjie, and representatives of the Civil Affairs and Public Information sections in El Daein, East Darfur.
+South, East and Central Darfur non-signatory movements to Addressing the communi- met with Mr. Badjie, and rep- participate in the national diain East Darfur, Mr. Landing and Public Information sec- comprehensive peace.

+tions in El Daein, East Darfur.
 The visiting delegation was led by the Shartai (leader) of the Fur tribe and the Federal Minister for Education, Dr. Farah.